echo-bravo-yahoo/islands/README.md

 ##### To-do:
 - Set up a python language server locally
+- Add a logging library and improve logging when failures occur (to cloudwatch?)
 - Make virtual mode a flag passed on the command line.
 Right now, it's a hardcoded constant.
 - Figure out a better object composition model (important for my sanity).
 - Actually use the "enabled" flag per feature (important for heterogenous fleet).